 How fast is too fast and how much is too much data?
 See the API Documentation here.

-If you need to watch more than 20 symbols, do yourself a favor and use a true data provider (like IQFeed) for that.
+If you need to watch more than 20 symbols, do yourself a favor and use a true data provider for that (Wealth-Lab connects to IQFeed, for example).
 On the other hand, if you’re only trading a handful of stocks, futures, and forex symbols, then IBProvider data may be all you need!

 Getting a lot of data from IB is a complicated (for IBProvider) because it has to break up the requests into a bunch of small ones and then you have to wait…too long.
 Each request adds to the “too much/too fast” counter, and just trying to get all the data available for a few intraday stock symbols would probably lock you out of accessing more data.
 Because of this limitation, data support is currently limited to on-demand (and streaming) charts.
-Updating in the Data Manager is not currently supported.
+Wealth-Lab’s Strategy Monitor and Data Manager Updates are not currently supported.

 If there’s demand for it, I can work on a way to get more history into Wealth-Lab, but for now initial backfill is limited with the amount depending on the bar scale as shown below.
 Of course, this just represents the starting amount of history and will increase with data updates.